Everything you need to know about investing in technology

-The ASX technology sector includes everything from major companies that everyone knows, to players both big and small that operate largely behind the scenes.
-The tech sector is also home to emerging companies of all sizes, start-ups, and billion-dollar household brands.
+The ASX information technology sector includes everything from major companies that everyone knows to big and small players that operate largely behind the scenes.
+The tech sector is also home to start-ups, emerging companies of all sizes, and billion-dollar household brands.

 ASX technology shares offer investors a lot of opportunities.
-In fact, the sector has comfortably outperformed the S&P/ASX 200 Index (ASX: XJO) over the last one-, three- and five-years, as you can see in the table below:
+In fact, even though ASX tech shares have had a rough year, the sector has comfortably outperformed (including dividend returns) the S&P/ASX 200 Index (ASX: XJO) over the past five years on average (as of 30 April, 2022), as you can see in this table below:

-Technology changes quickly, and one-time leaders can quickly fall behind, or even go out of business.
+Technology changes rapidly, and one-time leaders can quickly fall behind or go out of business.
 Remember Kodak?
 Remember Blockbuster Video?
 These companies were once at the forefront of technology within their industries, only to be brutally supplanted and made redundant by technological change.

-In addition, promising emerging companies may make a huge splash, only to fade out quickly.
+In addition, promising emerging companies may make a huge splash initially, only to quickly fade out.

-Technology is an exciting space that includes trends from artificial intelligence (AI), to smartphones, blockchain, self-driving technologies, the ongoing trend towards software-as-a-service (SaaS), the Internet of Things (IoT), streaming media services, and more.
-It’s an area full of innovation and opportunity, but also some risk.
+Technology is an exciting space that encompasses trends such as social media, artificial intelligence (AI), smartphones, blockchain, self-driving technologies, software as a service (SaaS), the Internet of Things (IoT), streaming media services, and more.
+It’s an area full of innovation and opportunity but also some risk.

 Tech can be volatile

-On the ASX, the ‘tech sector’ is best represented by the ASX All Technology Index (ASX: XTX), a relatively new index that tracks not just the information technologies sector, but also consumer electronics, interactive media & services, and health care technology
+On the ASX, the tech sector is best represented by the S&P/ASX All Technology Index (ASX: XTX), a relatively new index that tracks not just the information technology sector but also consumer electronics, interactive media and services, and healthcare technology.

-As you can see on the table below, tech shares can often underperform the broader market when there is significant selling pressure.
-Investors who are interested in tech shares should keep this in mind!
+Tech shares can often underperform the broader market when significant selling pressure exists.
+Investors who are interested in tech shares should keep this in mind.